Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Numerical Experiments

-\paragraph{Discussion.} Overall, QRGMM$^\dagger$ continues to demonstrate robust performance in both quantile estimation and unconditional distribution generation on the Amazon CBEC dataset.
-Despite the complex interaction effects among product and sales teams, as well as the influence of various marketing and product attributes, the model effectively captures the data structure.
-These results affirm QRGMM$^\dagger$’s practical utility in complex CBEC environments, enhancing its relevance for SCF risk management.
+Overall, QRGMM$^\dagger$ continues to demonstrate robust performance on the Amazon CBEC dataset across quantile estimation, unconditional distribution generation, and risk measures estimation.
+Despite the relatively small sample size and the complex interaction effects among product selection teams and sales teams, QRGMM$^\dagger$ effectively captures the underlying data structure and provides stable estimation across all measures, underscoring its practical utility in complex CBEC environments and validating its applicability to SCF risk management.